pawanc7/samba-google-apps-password-self-service-sync/README.md

 1. Sign-in to webapp with Google Apps domain credentials
 2. Change password in web app
 3. Web app updates Google (via Directory API) and Samba AD DC.

+===

+How to install:

+1. `pip install Flask-OAuthlib`
+2. Install the app!
+You can roughly do something like: adduser password-change-user chsh -s /bin/false password-change-user
+    # Other security hardening here
+    cd /home/password-change-user/
+    git clone THIS_REPO
+3. Configure apache.
+You can add something like this to a VirtualHost.